 First things first...

 Let me first say that if you know what size gloves you normally wear (small, medium, large, etc.) and the gloves you'd like to purchase come in the letter sizes, then order that size.
 The gloves that we sell in the letter sizes follow industry standards and should fit you fine.
 If you know your letter size and are planning to purchase one of the American Heritage brand gloves then you can scroll down to the table at the bottom of this page and convert your letter size to a number size.
 Before using the measuring system described below, you should know it's not very accurate since it only uses two dimensions to figure out your size.
 If you have worn gloves before, use that size and ignore any measurements you come up with!
 If you've never worn gloves before we HIGHLY recommend that you find a local store that sells gloves and try on some leather gloves (not stretchy, synthetic ones) on to find your size.
 They won't have our quality but the sizing should be the same.
 If you're buying number sized gloves (American Heritage) you can convert the letter sizes to number sizes in the chart below.

 If you've never worn gloves before and it's not possible for you to go to a local store and try gloves on until you find the size that fits you best, then please read the instructions below on how to measure your hand and you should be able to come up with a fairly good fit if you have an average hand (and very few people have an "average" hand so it will be a compromise).
-Nothing beats trying them on and measuring to find your size is the absolute last resort but careful measurement will get you very close unless you have unusually long or short fingers in comparison to your palm size.
+Nothing beats trying them on and measuring to find your size is the absolute last resort but careful measurement will get you pretty close unless you have unusually long or short fingers in comparison to your palm size.
 If you get your gloves and there's a problem with the fit, we're happy to exchange them.
 See our exchange policy here...

 There are two ways you need to measure your hand...